lnls-sirius/epics-dev/README.md

 # EPICS v3/v4 installation scripts

 Repository containing EPICS installation scripts.
-The idea is to simplify EPICS installation by just running a singls script and it will take are of: installing the necessary system packages for the supported architectures (Debian 8/9, Ubuntu > 14.04, Fedora > 24, CentOS > 6); installing EPICS base (3.14, 3.15, 3.16 or 7.0);
+The idea is to simplify EPICS installation by just running a single script and it will take care of: installing the necessary system packages for the supported architectures (Debian 8/9, Ubuntu > 14.04, Fedora > 24, CentOS > 6); installing EPICS base (3.14, 3.15, 3.16 or 7.0);
 installing EPICS modules (only synApps R5_8 for now).